avaxman/Directional/docs/tutorial.md

 For a fixed set $B$ and varying $y_B$, It is possible to speed up computations by precomputing the solver (sparse Cholsky for the positive-definite matrix) used to compute the power field.
 This is done by using the function `directional::power_field_precompute()`, coupled with the appropriate version of `directional::power_field()`.
 Note that field can be converted to representative and raw forms using the appropriate `power_to_X` functions.

-If the set $B$ is empty, then the computed field is the first Eigenvector of the Dirichlet energy.
+If the set $B$ is empty, then the computed field is the eigenvector of the power-field Laplcian associated with the smallest non-zero eigenvalue.

 ![([Example 301]({{ repo_url }}/tutorial/301_PowerFields/main.cpp)) Setting up a small subset of constraints (red faces), and interpolating (and normalizing in magnitude) the power field to the rest of the mesh.
 Note the singularities that are discovered through principal matching.](images/301_PowerFields.png)